issamolwan/library-backend/README.md

 # Introduction
+The application acts as a convenient virtual library where users can keep track of their ongoing book reading.
+It allows users to easily add the books they are currently reading, update their progress by noting the current page, and share their personal reviews.
+To make book management even more enjoyable, the application integrates with an external API to automatically fetch book covers based on the book titles provided.
+With these features, users can stay organized and engaged in their reading adventures

-This application runs multiple services using Docker and Docker Compose; a **Node.js application, MySQL, and PHPMyAdmin**.
+The application runs multiple services using Docker and Docker Compose; a **Node.js application, MySQL, and PHPMyAdmin**.
 The Node.js application runs on port 4000, while MySQL runs on port 8989 and PHPMyAdmin on port 8080.
 These ports are mapped to your local machine, so you can access PHPMyAdmin's graphical interface by visiting localhost://8080.

 *you can change the ports in the docker files **(if you'd like)***